 I finished with cheese.
 Yorkshire Blue and a Wensleydale with cranberries.
 There’s crackers, grapes, slices of apple and a nicely tangy chutney.
 My companion’s Eton mess was whipped cream, not overly sweet fruit compote, topped with meringue.
 It worked.

-A nice evening to start off a few days in the area.
+It was a nice evening to finish off a week’s stay in the area.